 Since then, we see much quicker growth with OKRs.
 Several organizations like Google, Intel and LinkedIn have adopted OKRs.
 At this pace, OKRs will be mainstream within the next 3-4 years, in businesses of all shapes as sizes, as the world realizes tying goals directly to compensation is not optimal, and encouraging stretch goals is better for results.

 Case in point: Google attributes part of their success in growing from 40 to 40,000 employees to the effective use of OKRs.
-As more organizations share their best practices, OKRs have the opportunity to be every company’s operational standard for the next 30-50 years.
+As more organizations share their OKR best practices, the opportunity grows that it becomes every company’s operational standard for the next 30-50 years.

 4 Steps for Preparing Your Business for OKRs